Boeing plans hundreds of layoff notices for engineers this week

 About 1,000 machinists who accepted that buyout offer will leave permanently on Friday.

 In late March, Boeing issued an earlier round of 245 involuntary layoffs, including 62 engineering staff and 111 machinists, that will take effect in mid-May.
+Those also did not affect the Charleston site.

 Most Read Stories